auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 * Created after January 2, 2020
 * Exclusively using the Auth0 Management API v2 endpoints
-* Using the Authentication API exclusively.
-(The Authentication API is not affected by this deprecation.)
+* Using the Authentication API exclusively, the Authentication API is not affected by this deprecation.

 ## How can I check to see if I've migrated all my requests?